mmumshad/kubernetes-the-hard-way/README.md

 Please note that with this particular challenge, it is all about the minute detail.
 If you miss _one tiny step_ anywhere along the way, it's going to break!

 Note also that in developing this lab, it has been tested *many many* times!
-Once you have the VMs up and you start to build the cluster, if at any point something isn't working it is 99.9999% likely to be because you missed something, not a bug in the lab!
+See [how we test it](./docs/99-test.md).
+Once you have the VMs up and you start to build the cluster, if at any point something isn't working it is 99.9% likely to be because you missed something, not a bug in the lab!

 Always run the `cert_verify.sh` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
 If `cert_verify.sh` shows anything in red, then you have made an error in a previous step.
 For the controlplane node checks, run the check on `controlplane01` and on `controlplane02`